EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Influence .md

 - *The evidence is clear that the more effort that goes into a commitment, the greater is its ability to influence the attitudes of the person who made it.
 We can find that evidence quite nearby or as far away as the back regions of the primitive world.*

-- *Initiation rites of tribal and fraternal societies: They simply will not die.
-Resisting all attempts to eliminate or suppress them, such hazing practices have been phenomenally resilient.
-Authorities, in the form of colonial governments or university administrations, have tried threats, social pressures, legal actions, banishments, bribes, and bans to persuade groups to remove the hazards and humiliations from their initiation ceremonies.*

 - *There is another striking similarity between the initiation rites of tribal and fraternal societies: They simply will not die.
 Resisting all attempts to eliminate or suppress them, such hazing practices have been phenomenally resilient.
 Authorities, in the form of colonial governments or university administrations, have tried threats, social pressures, legal actions, banishments, bribes, and bans to persuade groups to remove the hazards and humiliations from their initiation ceremonies.
 None has been successful.*